 Petersen has a long-standing interest in the history of the Minneapolis central riverfront.
 Her first book, Hiding in Plain Sight: Minneapolis’ First Neighborhood, describes the growth of the area around St. Anthony Falls.
 She also used property records to reconstruct the forgotten world of nineteenth century red-light districts in Minneapolis.
 She told the story of the powerful women who ran these Mill City establishments in Minneapolis Madams: The Lost History of Prostitution on the Riverfront, which is available from the University of Minnesota Press.
 A short snippet from this larger work was published on Historyapolis in 2014.

 Marguerite Mills earned her undergraduate degree in Developmental Psychology from the University of Minnesota.
-She is interested in critical examination of the intersection of human development, society, and place using GIS.
-She intends to begin the MGIS program in spring 2019.
+She is interested in critical examination of the intersection of human development, society, place, and space using GIS.
+She intends to begin a masters in GIS and Sociology at the University of Minnesota in spring 2019.

 Denise Pike is lifetime Twin Cities local and a student in the Master of Heritage Studies and Public History program at the University of Minnesota.
 Denise developed an interest in data analysis and GIS during her undergraduate education in Urban Studies at the University of Minnesota.
 She wants to use the digital humanities to address the inequities that exist in the Twin Cities.